jeron7/conc-exercises/two-phase-sleep/README.md

 - *rust*: we have only one solution, that uses two Barriers.

 For [test 3](https://docs.google.com/document/d/1V_gE8B719MlEBKJdCF6k9Ee-5y-jLWbFliKphyl-aj4/edit):
-- For *go*, we have only one solution, that uses two WaitGroups and an array of channels to communicate the sleep number that was generated to the predecessor thread.
+- For *go*, we have only one solution, that uses two WaitGroups and an array of channels to communicate the sleep number that was generated to the successor thread.